 what are alkyd paints?

 Oil paint pigments are combined with linseed oil.
-They take a long drying time.
-They dry at various speeds depending on the
+They take a long time to dry and they dry at various speeds, depending on the

 colors and the weather.